gfraaba/azdo/README.md

+# *** On Windows machine first set a system environment variable called PLATFORM and set it to "linux/amd64"

 # azdo

 # Option #1: Run these in the host without needing to open VS Code and attach it to the Dev Container